mshagirov/cell-migration-code/README.md

-# Code for Training Migrating Cell Classifiers
+# Code for Cell Migration Classifiers
+> Classifier predicts probability of migration of a cell based on an image of a cell